• facebook

 Wrapping Up

-After applying a Windows Update, encountering data loss is an undesirable scenario that no user wants to experience.
-In this context, we have explored both manual and professional approaches for data recovery.
-In the event that the manual method proves insufficient in recovering all deleted items, it is advisable to employ the Kernel Windows Data Recovery software.
+After committing a Windows Update, losing data is an unwanted situation that any user would not like to face.
+We have discussed manual and professional methods to recover the data.
+If the manual process cannot recover all the deleted items, you should use Kernel Windows Data Recovery software to retrieve each deleted item.
 The software will recover deleted files or items and present them to you in different red color for easy identification.